Metrizable uniform spaces: Classical theory

 The space $c_0$ is not injective as a Banach space, for it is not a bounded linear retract of $l_\infty$ (R. S. Philips, 1940; see \cite[proof of I.2.f.3]{LT}).
 However, $c_0$ is injective as a separable Banach space (see \cite[I.2.f.4]{LT}) and also is a uniform retract of $l_\infty$ \cite[Example 1.5]{BL}, \cite[Theorem 6(a)]{Li}.
 Either way we get that it is an ANRU, and hence its unit ball $Q_0=U((\N^+,\infty),([-1,1],0))$ is an ARU.
 Note that $(x_1,x_2,\dots)\mapsto(|x_1|,|x_2|,\dots)$ is a uniformly continuous retraction of $Q_0$ onto $q_0$.

 (c) A Banach space $V$ is an ANRU (but not necessarily a Lipschitz AR) if it has uniformly normal structure \cite[1.26]{BL}, that is, if there exists a $\gamma<1$ such that every convex subset of $E$ of diameter $1$ is contained in a ball of radius $\gamma$.
 The Banach spaces $L_p(\mu)$ with $1<p<\infty$ and every measure $\mu$, including the sequence spaces $l_p$ with $1<p<\infty$, have uniformly normal structure (see \cite[A.9]{BL} and \cite[II.1.f.1, ``in addition'' part]{LT}).
 In particular, they are ANRUs, though this has more direct proofs \cite[Theorem 8]{Li} (correcting a mistake in \cite[3.1, proof of (c)]{I2}), \cite[1.29]{BL}.
-In particular, the unit balls of these spaces are ARUs by (a).
+All their closed subspaces are also Banach spaces with uniformly normal structure.
+In particular, the unit balls of all these spaces are ARUs by (a).

 The unit ball of $L_1(\mu)$ for every measure $\mu$ is uniformly homeomorphic to those of $L_p(\mu)$ for $1<p<\infty$ (see \cite[Remark to 1.29]{BL}), hence is also an ARU.
 In particular, the unit ball of $l_1$ is an ARU; in fact, according to \cite[Remarks after the proof of 3.2]{I3}, $l_1$ itself is an ANRU.
-A necessary condition for a Banach space $V$ to have unit ball uniformly homeomorphic to that of an $L_p(\mu)$, $1\le p<\infty$, is that $l^n_\infty$ (i.e.\ the $n$-dimensional vector space with the $l_\infty$-norm) do not uniformly embed in $V$ for each $n$ \cite[9.21]{BL}.
-This condition is not sufficient \cite[9.23]{BL}, but can be made sufficient by further hypotheses \cite[9.4, 9.7]{BL}.
+However, there exists a closed subspace of $l_1$ whose unit ball is not an ARU \cite{Ka2}*{8.1}.
+A necessary condition for a Banach space $V$ to have its unit ball uniformly homeomorphic to that of an $L_2(\mu)$ is that the unit ball $Q_0$ of $c_0$ does not embed in $V$ \cite{BL}*{9.21}.
+The slightly stronger necessary condition that the subset $\bigcup_n (Q_0\cap l_\infty^n)\x\{n\}$ of $Q_0\x\N$ does not uniformly embed in $V$, while not sufficient in general \cite[9.23]{BL}, is sufficient within two large classes of Banach spaces \cite[9.4, 9.7]{BL}.

 (d) Given a normed vector space $V$ identified with a subspace of the countably dimensional vector space $\bigoplus_{i=1}^\infty\R$ and given normed vector spaces $V_1,V_2,\dots$, let us write $\bigoplus_V V_i$ for the normed vector space $f^{-1}(V)$, $||x||=||f(x)||_V$, where $f(x_1,x_2,\dots)=(||x_1||_{V_1},||x_2||_{V_2},\dots)$.
 Each $\bigoplus_{c_0} V_i$ is isomorphic to a subspace of $c_0$ (see \cite[(5.2)]{Li}).